-Every one of us has visited a museum at least once during a vacation.
+Most of us visit a museum at least once during a vacation.
 Maybe with your parents, or maybe with your school, or simply because you just like visiting them.
 Whatever the reason, chances are it was some type of history or art museum.
 But there are more museums out there, strange and unusual ones.
-We made a list of fifteen of those odd museums in our European cities!
+We made a list of ten of those odd museums in our European cities!

 Maybe on your next trip to one of them, you can add one of these curious places to your travel agenda.
 In case you want to explore something different!

 At De Nieuwe Ooster, the Dutch cemetery, in the former house of the funeral warden, there is a rather unique place: Tot Zover (So Long), a one-of-a-kind funeral museum.
 The Nieuwe Ooster is a striking, green cemetery and the museum hosts different exhibitions, each one about some aspect of death.
 It’s the only Dutch funeral museum in existence!

 The Spiritmusem, a whole museum about the booze culture of Sweden, is a unique experience guaranteed.
 It has a permanent exhibition as well as two temporary exhibition rooms.
 The main exhibition is about the bittersweet relationship Sweden has with alcohol.
 You can also experience a simulation of drunkenness as well as a hangover and even do a quiz!

 Walking into the Gingerbread Museum feels like walking into a fairy tale.
 There are some real masterpieces of gingerbread work along the walls, including a gingerbread imperial palace.
 They make their gingerbread following the pre-revolutionary recipe, and you can buy an already-finished product as a gift.
 Or if you’re willing to pay, you can learn how to paint gingerbread!